 The Marmaris Grand Bazaar offers a charming shopping environment with the hustle and bustle of tourists, and sellers bargaining for a variety of items from carpets to handbags.
 The bazaar is an enclosed area making it a bit of an escape for those warmer days.

 Another top-notch attraction in Marmaris is the Turkish bath named “Suleymaniye Hamami”.
-It is one of the oldest and most renowned baths in turkey.
-It offers a traditional Turkish bath with body peel, sauna, foam massages and oil massages.
+It is one of the oldest and most renowned baths in Turkey.
+It offers a traditional Turkish bath with body peel, sauna, foam massages, and oil massages.

 The nightlife of Marmaris is definitely worth a mention too.
-It has an entire street devoted to dancing, drinking and singing and caters for all age groups from families to young adults who want to dance until the sun rises.
+It has an entire street devoted to dancing, drinking, and singing and caters to all age groups from families to young adults who want to dance until the sun rises.
 You will be able to see classical belly dancers listen to Turkish music or the latest rock band filling the streets with a fun-filled and vibrant atmosphere.

-Marmaris is well worth a stopover while visiting Turkey and many visiting this region will also visit destinations including Datca, Fethiye or even Rhodes.
+Marmaris is well worth a stopover while visiting Turkey and many visiting this region will also visit destinations including Datca, Fethiye, or even Rhodes.